MurilloGroupMSU/Dense-Plasma-Properties-Database/database/Yukawa_Susceptibility/README.md

 kappa = 3; Gamma = [100, 503, 1510]

-The data contains the ISF for only 0.0 < t < 100.
-If you need higher timestamp data, please contact Prof. Murillo murillom@msu.edu.
+The data contains the susceptibilities for only 0.0 < w < 3.
+If you need higher frequency data, please contact Prof. Murillo murillom@msu.edu.

 The data is written in Python numpy format.
-The data size is (166x2001) and covers  0.18< q < 30, and 0 < t < 100.
+The data size is (166x764) and covers  0.18< q < 30, and 0 < w < 3.
-The 1st row is the time.
+The 1st row is the frequency.
 The 1st column is the wavenumber.

-"fqt_fig.py" draws the ISF for a given kappa, Gamma, and q.
+"chi_fig.py" draws the DSF for a given kappa, Gamma, and q.
 Please see the file for more information.

 For citation: